MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-backup-workflow.md

 ## Prerequisites

-Ensure that the following prerequisites are met before initiating the Offline Backup workflow
+Ensure that the following prerequisites are met before initiating the Offline Backup workflow.

 * A [Recovery Services vault](https://docs.microsoft.com/azure/backup/backup-azure-recovery-services-vault-overview) has been created.
 To create one, refer to the steps in [this article](https://docs.microsoft.com/azure/backup/tutorial-backup-windows-server-to-azure#create-a-recovery-services-vault).
 * Ensure that only the [latest version of Microsoft Azure Recovery Services agent](https://aka.ms/azurebackup_agent) is installed on the SC DPM and registered to Recovery Services Vault.